openvinotoolkit/openvino_notebooks/README.md

 ### To Launch all Notebooks

-Launch Jupyter Lab with index readme file opened for easier navigation between notebooks directories and files.
+Launch Jupyter Lab with index `README.md` file opened for easier navigation between notebooks directories and files.
 Run the following command from the repository root directory:

 ```bash
 jupyter lab notebooks/README.md